apache/rocketmq-clients/docs/workflow.md

 ## Startup

 Different from previous clients, the new version adds some preparations during the startup.
 One benefit of this change is to catch more obvious errors or exceptions earlier.
-These perparations include:
+These preparations include:

 1. Try to fetch route data of topics.
 2. Try to get settings from the server, which could do hot-update about these settings. we call this process **server-client telemetry**.